 \section{Three site model}

-Now we repeat the above calculation for a three site model which describes the behaviour in Regime II and III.
-In this case $\mathbf{f}$ is given by Eq.~\ref{threesitef}, while $\mathcal{Q}$ is given by,
+Now we repeat the above calculation for a three site model which describes the behavior in regimes II and III.
+In this case $\mathbf{f}$ is given by Equation~\eqref{threesitef}, while $\mathcal{Q}$ is given by